Having issues with bad online reviews?

 Let’s take a look at a live example.

 1.5 stars on Yelp and 2 on GlassDoor.
-I instantly lost respect for them.
+My opinion of them changed immediately.

 No worries!
 I’ve got a fix.
 If you’re reading this Saveology, here’s how to reclaim your brand.